hen900/mykoprisma_server/README.md

 ### Preset Controller

-- **POST `/changePreset`**: Changes the preset.
+- **POST `/setPreset`**: Sets the new preset data in the database.
 Humidity, CO2, and temperature should all be changed at the same time.

-- **GET `/getPreset`**: Returns the presets that are set and the override buffer.
+- **GET `/getPreset`**: Retrieves the current preset data from the database.

 ## Testing with ReqBin